st-mn/realtor-daap-example/README.md

-# Property Market on Blockchain - Distributed App Example
+# Property Market on Blockchain - Decentralized App Example

 This repository contains a Distributed App Example of  Property Market on deployed Blockchain.
 Inspired by some less known property market app:)